Germans detained in Iran 'to meet families'

 Two German journalists detained in Iran since October will meet with their families, Iranian and German officials said on Monday after Berlin denied reports the encounter had already taken place.

-The German foreign ministry had earlier told AFP the "relatives are now on their way" Tabriz, a city about 530 kilometres (330 miles) northwest of the capital Tehran.
+That tallied with information from Germany, whose foreign ministry told AFP the "relatives are now on their way" Tabriz, a city about 530 kilometres (330 miles) northwest of the capital Tehran.

 German weekly Bild am Sonntag has said its two employees, who have not been named, travelled to Iran to investigate the case of Sakineh Mohammadi-Ashtiani, a woman sentenced to death by stoning for adultery.